Debunking Plastic Myths

 01 Introduction

 GRID-Arendal is a non-profit environmental communications centre based in Norway.
-They transform environmental data into innovative, science-based information products and provide capacity-building services that enable better environmental governance.
+They turn environmental data into accessible, science-based information products, and provide capacity-building services that support better environmental governance.

-Supported by the Ministry of the Climate and Environment of Norway, GRID-Arendal requested help from AndAnotherDay to create a web application to show 10 common myths about plastics and plastic waste.
+With support from Norway's Ministry of Climate and Environment, GRID-Arendal asked us to build a website presenting 10 common myths about plastics and plastic waste.

 02 The Project